-After watching Adam Savage on Tested.com show off his Sortimo sorting bins, I knew that is something I had to have for my own shop to organize my chaos.
-I started an internet search to find a distributor in my area with no luck.
-It appears that they are not readily available in the US, and the ones that I did fined where way over priced for plastic boxes, no matter how cool they are.
+After watching Adam Savage on Tested show off his Sortimo sorting bins, I knew that was something I had to have for my own shop to organize my chaos.
+However, the price was way out of my budget, no matter how cool they were.

-I didn’t let that stop me and started looking for similar alternatives, what I mainly found everybody recommending was the Stanley boxes.
-However those where not nearly as nice, or as versatile when it came to configuring the different size bins in each case.
+I didn’t let that stop me and started looking for similar alternatives.
+What I mainly found everybody recommending was the Stanley boxes.
+However, those were not nearly as nice or as versatile when it came to configuring the different-size bins in each case.

-After about a week of searching, I finally came across something that I thought would work well from Lee Valley tools, called Allit.
-They come in three different styles, Economy, Small professional and large Professional.
-After I consulted my pocket book, I decided to go with the economy version; they are about $20 each.
+After about a week of searching, I finally came across something I thought would work well from Lee Valley tools, called Allit.
+They come in three different styles, Economy, Small professional, and large Professional.
+After I consulted my pocketbook, I decided to go with the economy version; they are about $20 each.

 The lid is clear so you can see through it, eliminating the need to have to open and close the cases to see if you have the right one.
-The groves in the lid register tight enough that it keeps even the smallest screw from cross-pollinating to other bins.
+The groves in the lid register are tight enough to keep even the smallest screw from cross-pollinating to other bins.

-The latch on the lids stay latched and are easy to use with out any fuss, like the ones I checked out at Harbor Freight.
+The latch on the lids stays latched and is easy to use without any fuss, like the ones I checked out at Harbor Freight.

-The bins come in four different sizes and are completely module, with in the case.
+The bins come in four different sizes and are completely modules within the case.
 You can configure the case with any combination and size of bins you want.
-You can even order additional bins in each of the sizes you need, and the bins sold individually are at a great price.
+You can even order additional bins in each size you need; the bins sold individually are at a great price.

-When it comes to labeling, the economy Allit boxes have one up over the Sortimo; they have a clear plastic cover to keep the labels clean and prevent them from wearing off.
-They also have a plastic ruler on each side, one in metric, and one with inches.
-When I first saw the plastic rulers, I thought they were cheesy, but I find myself constantly using them when sorting screws back into the bins or verifying that I have the right size.
+When it comes to labeling, the Economy Allit boxes have one up over the Sortimo; they have a clear plastic cover to keep the labels clean and prevent them from wearing off.
+They also have a plastic ruler on each side, one in metric and one with inches.
+When I first saw the plastic rulers, I thought they were cheesy, but I found myself constantly using them when sorting screws back into the bins or verifying that I had the right size.

-When I ordered them a couple of the lids where cracked in shipping, but Lee valley immediately replaced them with no hassle.
-They provided the best customer service I have had from any company all year, which basically sealed the deal in buying more from them as I expand my shop.
+Some lids were cracked in shipping when I ordered them, but Lee valley immediately replaced them with no hassle.
+They provided the best customer service I have had from any company all year, which basically sealed the deal in buying more from them as I expanded my shop.

-Right now, I am incredibly happy with the economy style of box, and they are meeting my shop’s needs.
-In the future, I may buy one or two of the other boxes to see what I am missing, and write an updated blog post to include them.
+Right now, I am incredibly happy with the economy style of the box, and they are meeting my shop’s needs.
+In the future, I may buy one or two of the other boxes to see what I am missing and write an updated blog post to include them.

 You can find the sorting bins here on Lee Valley’s website.

-Here is the video of the rack build I had talked about
+Here is the video of the rack build I talked about